What Is Retention Marketing and Why It’s Important?

 - How do we help them find different cycling groups or different groups to connect with?

-This is another part of the retention marketing strategies I really believe in.
+This is another part of the retention marketing strategy that is significant.

 If you understand the customer journey well, you can align different automation around different parts of the lifecycle to see what creates the behaviors you want to see at each one of those stages.

 Your Onboarding Should Be Strong

 Good retention starts with the first email you send or your first email welcome sequence.
 Because from the first touchpoint, you’re creating a customer you want to see.

 So strong onboarding is one of the extremely vital retention marketing strategies, and it helps you retain customers long term.